 Turning now to the mystic number nineteen: it is found in the sacred formula of Islám which contains nineteen letters as does the Bismi’lláhi’l-Amna‘i’l-Aqdas of the Báb, and it is from these that the Nineteen “Letters of the Living” are derived: each letter represents a holy person surrounding the manifestation of the Báb.

-One must not suppose the Báb to have represented only a continuation of the religion of Islám, or to have founded merely another Muhammadan sect.
+One must not suppose the Báb to have represented only a continuation of the religion of Islám, or to have founded merely another Muslim sect.
 Never was there a greater reformer, never a more revolutionary influence.
 His reform began at the very roots of the Muslim world.
 He arose at a time when the true religion of Muḥammad was choked with superstition and hatred, the clergy corrupted, and Islám in darkness.
 Nicolas says of Him: “The sight of the immorality, the shamelessness and vicious lies of the clergy, disgusted His pure and sincere soul: He felt the need of introducing basic reforms to remedy the public evils and must, more than once, have hesitated before the prospect of the revolution He would have to precipitate to deliver the minds and bodies of the people from the yoke of brutality and force which weighed upon all Persia to the immense advantage of a corrupt minority and the debasement of the true religion of the Prophet.
 His per-

 plexity must have been great, his agony terrible, and he must have needed the heart of triple bronze of which Horace speaks to dive headlong into the sea of superstition and hatred which must inevitably submerge Him.
 It is one of the most magnificent examples of courage that have been given humanity to contemplate, and it is also an amazing proof of the love which our hero bore for his fellowman.
 He sacrificed himself for humanity: for it He gave His body and His soul, for it He underwent privation, insult, injury, torture and martyrdom.
 He sealed with His blood the past of universal brotherhood, and like Jesus he paid with his life for announcing a reign of concord, of equity and of the love of one another.
 He perceived clearly what formidable dangers overshadowed Him, He himself knew well to what savage extremes excited fanaticism could lead: but all His reflections on this matter could not deter Him from the path He had resolved to follow: fear had no hold upon His tranquil soul and without deigning to cast a backward glance, calm, and in full possession of Himself, He entered into the furnace.”

-It is clear that the titles taken by Siyyid ‘Alí Muḥammad were not idle names but titles reaching back to the birth of Islám, that he represented a continuation of the true teachings and fulfilled the prophecies the whole Muslim world awaited yet, He introduced beliefs so diametrically opposed to orthodox Muhammadanism that one cannot but regard Him as the forerunner of a definitely new religion.
+It is clear that the titles taken by Siyyid ‘Alí Muḥammad were not idle names but titles reaching back to the birth of Islám, that he represented a continuation of the true teachings and fulfilled the prophecies the whole Muslim world awaited yet, He introduced beliefs so diametrically opposed to orthodox Islam that one cannot but regard Him as the forerunner of a definitely new religion.
 The Báb’s most revolutionary doctrine was that of the succession of prophets.
 He conserved the belief that Muḥammad was the incarnation of universal Intelligence but with a modification of the utmost importance: He maintained that the Primal Will was mirrored in the hearts of the different Prophets Who succeeded one another and of them Muḥammad was only one.

 References